shams-nahid/My-Docker-Study/01 Docker Essential/07 Using Docker Compose.md

 const redis = require('redis');

+const app = express(); // create app instance const client = redis.createClient({
+  host: 'redis-server', // service name of the `redis-server` we are using, will be defined in the `services` section of `docker-compose.yml` file
+  port: 6379 // default port of the `redis-server`
-const app = express(); // create app instance const client = redis.createClient(); // connect the node server with redis server client.set('visits', 0); // initially set number of visits to 0
+}); // connect the node server with redis server client.set('visits', 0); // initially set number of visits to 0

 app.get('/', (req, res) => {